Information and Learning Sessions

 Lobbying Efforts on Behalf of Worker Co-ops

 The CWCF is committed to ensuring that worker co-ops have a level playing field with other forms of business.
-For example, when worker co-op shares were not included in the RRSP regulations allowing small business shares as eligible investments, the CWCF lobbied successfully for their inclusion.
-CWCF was actively engaged in the lobby to create and renew the federal Co-op Development Initiative, a program which was in place from 2003 until 2012.
-The reason that CWCF has the Tenacity Works Investment Fund to invest in worker co-ops is due to our lobbying efforts.
-A 2014 document on the CWCF’s lobbying history and priorities for the worker co-op movement is available here.
+For example, the reason that CWCF has the Tenacity Works Investment Fund to invest in worker co-ops is due to our lobbying efforts.
+Further, CWCF was actively engaged in the lobby to create and renew the federal Co-op Development Initiative, a program which was in place from 2003 until 2012.
+A 2018 document on the CWCF’s lobbying history and priorities for the worker co-op movement is available here.

 Model Co-op Legislation